Life imprisonment in Singapore: Public Prosecutor v Tan Kei Loon Allan (1998)

-In August 1998, Allan Tan Kei Loon, an 18-year-old gang member who killed a rival gang member during a gang fight, was found guilty of culpable homicide not amounting to murder by the High Court, and the trial judge Tay Yong Kwang sentenced Tan to seven years' imprisonment and nine strokes of the cane despite the prosecution's arguments for life imprisonment and 24 strokes of the cane.
+In August 1998, Allan Tan Kei Loon, an 18-year-old gang member who killed a rival gang member Png Hock Seng during a street gang attack, was found guilty of culpable homicide not amounting to murder by the High Court, and the trial judge Tay Yong Kwang sentenced Tan to seven years' imprisonment and nine strokes of the cane despite the prosecution's arguments for life imprisonment and 24 strokes of the cane.
 By this point of time, due to Abdul Nasir Amer Hamsah's landmark appeal the year before, the definition of life imprisonment has been changed to mean the term of incarceration for the remainder of a prisoner's natural life.
 The prosecution appealed for a life term in October 1998, arguing that life imprisonment should be the benchmark sentence for killings that arose from gang-related fights in the interest of public order and safety, and cannot be lower than the maximum sentence for rape (which is 20 years).
 Under the law back then, an offence of culpable homicide not amounting to murder warranted either a life sentence, or up to ten years' imprisonment, in addition to caning or a fine.

-However, the Court of Appeal disagreed with the prosecution that life imprisonment should be the benchmark sentence for gang killings, and they stated that with the changes to the law and significant change of the length of life imprisonment from "20 years" to "natural life", they felt that this signalled the courts' need to be cautious before committing an offender, especially a young person, to life behind bars:
+However, the Court of Appeal disagreed with the prosecution that life imprisonment should be the benchmark sentence for gang killings, as the cases of such homicides may not arise from the same reason.
+Furthermore, the appellate judges stated that with the changes to the law and significant change of the length of life imprisonment from "20 years" to "natural life", they felt that this signalled the courts' need to be cautious before committing an offender, especially a young person, to life behind bars:

-Extracted from Public Prosecutor v Tan Kei Loon Allan [1998]:
+Extracted from Public Prosecutor v Tan Kei Loon Allan [1998] 3 SLR(R) 679:

 On the question whether a sentence of life imprisonment was appropriate, we were naturally impressed by the implications of our decision in Abdul Nasir.
 Certainly, even with R119A, a sentence of life is now much harsher than it was before our ruling in Abdul Nasir.
 Whereas an accused person previously would serve a maximum sentence of 20 years, with a potential remission commuting his sentence to one of 13 years and 4 months, he must now serve a minimum of 20 years’ imprisonment, at which point his release would be within the discretion of a Life Imprisonment Review Board.
 So, the minimum period of incarceration is now six years and eight months longer, whilst the maximum period of incarceration, previously 20 years, is now the remainder of the prisoner's natural life.
 In this context it is equally important to note that under the old position, his release after 20 years would have been guaranteed, but a prisoner sentenced for life in respect of a crime committed after Abdul Nasir has no such peace of mind.